NxPKG/khulnasoft-docs/content/api-shield/security/jwt-validation/configure.md

 }'
 ```

-The response will be in a Cloudflare `v4` response envelope and the result contains the created configuration.
+The response will be in a Khulnasoft `v4` response envelope and the result contains the created configuration.
 Note the rule ID in the response in order to view any requests failing the policy.

 ## Observe requests matching the policy

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/) and select your account and domain.
 2. Go to **Security** > **Events** to view the Firewall Events.
 3. Filter for a specific rule ID.
-The rule ID used for filtering can be obtained from the response of a `GET` (`GET https://api.cloudflare.com/client/v4/zones/{zoneID}/api_gateway/token_validation`) request after having created a token configuration using the `POST` request.
+The rule ID used for filtering can be obtained from the response of a `GET` (`GET https://api.Khulnasoft.com/client/v4/zones/{zoneID}/api_gateway/token_validation`) request after having created a token configuration using the `POST` request.
 The rule ID will be present as soon as the rule has been correctly set up.

 ## Maintenance

 ### Update the keys

 It is best practice to rotate keys after some time.
-To support updating the keys, Cloudflare allows up to 4 keys per configuration.
+To support updating the keys, Khulnasoft allows up to 4 keys per configuration.
 This allows you to add a second, new key to an already existing key.
 You can start issuing JWTs with the new key only and remove the old key after some time.
 Additionally, this feature allows the deployment of testing or development keys next to production keys.

 The input to updating the keys is the same as when creating a configuration where you supplied the initial keys using the credentials key and needs to be a JWK.

 {{<Aside type="note">}}
-Cloudflare will remove any fields that are unnecessary from each key and will drop keys that we do not support.
+Khulnasoft will remove any fields that are unnecessary from each key and will drop keys that we do not support.

 It is highly recommended to validate the output of the API call to check that the resulting keys appear as intended.
 {{</Aside>}}